ruuda/tako/README.md

 Tako is a short-lived process that downloads images specified in its configuration and then exits.
 Optionally Tako restarts configured systemd units when it downloads a newer version of an image.
-Take runs on two occasions:
+Tako runs on two occasions:

  * Periodically, triggered by a systemd timer.
-Tako will poll for new compatible versions of a configured image.
+Tako will check for new compatible versions of a configured image.
 If one exists, Tako downloads it and restarts the systemd unit that uses the image.
  * As a dependency of the systemd unit that uses the image, to provision a clean system with an initial image.